suncoast-devs/handbook/lessons/misc-quick-reference/how-to-turn-in-assignments.md

 _inside_ the project directory.
 You need to `cd` into the directory where your project exists.

-### Step 0: Create a git repository.

-> **REMINDER** It is **critical** to make sure you are **in** the directory
-> where your project code is before starting these steps.
-Use the `pwd` or `ls`
-> commands to ensure you are in the directory where your code is.
-If you are
-> not, then use `cd` to go to that directory.

-You may have done this when you created your project.
-The tools we provide offer the option to create a `git` and `github` repository for you.
-If you chose that option you may skip this step.

-If you are unsure if you have a github repository you may use the command `hub browse` from your project directory.
-If this opens a github page with the name of your project you are all set.
-If you see a `404 Page Not Found` page you should follow these steps.

-How?

-0. Tell `git` to manage this directory: `git init`
-1. Tell `hub` to create a github repository for this directory: `hub create`

-This will create a git repository, both locally and on Github.

 ### Step 1: Commit your code to GitHub

 Once you are done, you will want to commit your code: